scatauk/guidelines/logbook-standards.md

 #### 2. Apps

-If an app is provided [**OPTIONAL**], it should be available on more than one major mobile device platform [**DESIRABLE**].
-To achieve this, solution developers should consider cross-platform development/deployment: a shared code base used for cross-platform support will reduce the risk of the logbook becoming obsolete on one platform (e.g. change in development personnel) and reduce the risk of incompatibilities should users switch platforms.
+If an app is provided [**OPTIONAL**], it should be available on multiple major mobile device platforms [**DESIRABLE**].
+To achieve this, solution developers should consider cross-platform development/deployment: a shared code base used for cross-platform support will reduce the risk of the logbook becoming obsolete on one platform (e.g. a change in development personnel) and the risk of incompatibilities should users switch platforms.

 ::: tip Technology Insight
 Android and iOS use different languages for application development.
 This often increases the development overheads for teams producing apps for both platforms, as it requires development teams to work in parallel for the different platforms.
 However, there are a variety of cross-platform development tools (e.g. Flutter) that allow the production of apps for both iOS and Android from a single code base.